parmarsumit/assimp/README.md

 # assimp
-This document intended to show you how to build and install "assimp" package.
+This document is intended for build and installation of "assimp" package using puppet.

-You need to make sure puppet is install and on puppet client below denpedencies must resolve in order to install "assimp" using puppet.
+Prerequsites for this module are as follows:
+Puppet Master/agent

 ## Dependencies
-Run following command to resolve the assimp puppet module
+Run following command to resolve the dependencies.
 ```
 puppet module install camptocamp-archive
 puppet module install puppetlabs-apt